Biecho88/memory-game/README.md

 ## Manual testing explanation

-Manual testing is the process in which quality assurance analysts execute tests one-by-one in an individual manner.
+Manual testing is the process in which quality assurance analysts execute tests one by one in an individual manner.
 The purpose of manual testing is to catch bugs and feature issues before a software application goes live.

 ## Automated testing explanation